hexdump0815/imagebuilder/doc/using-the-imagebuilder-framework.md

-and thus it should for now live in /compile/local/imagebuilder - at some point in time i hope to make it more flexible, so that the location where to run it can be freely chosen, but for now its best to clone this repo to /compile/local/imagebuilder as a first step.
+and thus it should for now live in /compile/local/imagebuilder - at some point in time i hope to make it more flexible, so that the location where to run it can be freely chosen, but for now its best to clone this repo to /compile/local/imagebuilder as a first step (in case the btrfs filesystem is used, please have a look at the next section beforehand):
 ```
 git clone https://github.com/hexdump0815/imagebuilder /compile/local/imagebuilder
 cd /compile/local/imagebuilder